Sui Dhaaga: Development

 The project was announced in July 2017.
 After initial talks with Ranbir Kapoor fell through, Dhawan was approached for the lead role, with Anushka Sharma playing the female lead.
 The duo posted riddles related to the theme of the film on their social media handles, and confirmed it soon after that.
 Sharat Katariya, who had earlier made the romantic comedy Dum Laga Ke Haisha (2015), wrote the script of Sui Dhaaga in 3 weeks and was roped in to direct the film, with Maneesh Sharma producing it under the Yash Raj Films banner.
-Anushka Sharma and Maneesh Sharma had previously worked on the latter's debut film Band Baaja Baaraat (2010) and Ladies vs Ricky Bahl (2011).
+Anushka Sharma and Maneesh Sharma had previously worked on Band Baaja Baaraat (2010) and Ladies vs Ricky Bahl (2011).

 According to sources, the film was based on the Make in India campaign launched by the Indian government in 2014, which was aimed at promoting the country's indigenous textile industries.
 Maneesh Sharma called it "[..] a heartwarming story of pride and self-reliance."
 He further added, "This story finds its roots in the heart of India and reflects the passion that runs through the veins of every single Indian."

 It was initially speculated that Dhawan would play the role of a labourer in the film.
 Later it was reported that he would play a tailor, and Anushka Sharma an embroiderer.
 Dhawan described his character to be both a tailor and a peon, and stated that it had been inspired by the Tinkle comic character Suppandi.
 Both the actors learnt how to sew and embroider, and also operate the sewing machine.